 - Black Business and Professional Association (BBPA): The nonprofit, charitable organization addresses equity and opportunity for the Black community in business, employment, education, and economic development.

-- National Black Chamber of Commerce (NBCC): A nonprofit, nonpartisan, nonsectarian organization dedicated to the economic empowerment of African American communities.
+- National Black Chamber of Commerce (NBCC): This non-profit, non-partisan, non-sectarian organization is dedicated to the economic empowerment of African American communities.

-- America’s Small Business Development Centers: The centers offer a network of assistance for small businesses and are funded in part by the U.S. Congress and the Small Business Administration (SBA).
+- America’s Small Business Development Centers: These centers offer a network of assistance for small businesses and are partially funded by the U.S. Congress and the Small Business Administration (SBA).

 Sales, Marketing & Promotions for Black-owned Businesses

-One of the best ways to target customers specifically wanting to support Black-owned businesses is to list your business in a directory that highlights Black businesses.
+One of the best ways to target customers explicitly wanting to support Black-owned businesses is to list your business in a directory that highlights Black companies.
 These apps and websites are a great way to market your business for little to no cost.
 See the full list here:

-- Black Business Focus Group: This is a Facebook group designed to support Black-owned Businesses (BOB).
-Each member of the group can list their businesses, and other members commit to making three purchases a month.
+- Black Business Focus Group: This Facebook group is designed to support Black-owned Businesses (BOB).
+Members can list their businesses, and others commit to making three purchases a month.

 - EatOkra: Submit your restaurant to this Black-owned eatery directory.
-There are over 2,600 restaurants and more than 150,000 users of this app.
+The app has over 2,600 restaurants and more than 150,000 users.
+Basic listings are free, but you can access additional marketing features for $9.99 per month.

 - Black Wallet: Submit your business and events to the Black Wallet website and app for free.
 You can purchase web design, app development, and other business services directly from Black Wallet to help boost your brand’s aesthetic.